FrancoisLB/talking_multimeter_Owon_16/README.txt

 see requirements.txt file

+to create executable file from .py file, please use pyinstaller python module. command is :
+    pyinstaller  --onefile owon_16_talking_multimeter.py

 ## License
-This tool is developed under CC by SA-NC license. it is free and open source. any modification of the code have to be published in the same terms.
+This tool is developed under CC BY SA license.
+It is free and open source.
+any modification of the code have to be published in the same terms.

 ## Developers